theredsunflower/code-camp/README.md

 # code-camp
 Starter theme for Code Camp by Red Sunflower progams.
+Learn more at www.theredsunflower.com/code-camp